TuanVH99/InfomationResearching/README.md

 ### Scrapy

+Used python for crawling data from imdb

 I suggest install with anaconda, then open the *Anaconda Powershell Prompt*, `cd` to `.\scrapy\imdb\` to run the command. more instruct in folder's **readme**

 ### Backend

+Used NodeJs for releasing API

 Just open commandline: `npm install`, `node index.js`, and done!